We Need to Better Lead Organizational Change

 Five Ways to Better Lead Organizational Change

-To better lead organizational change:
+To better lead organizational change in five areas:

 Instead, shift your victim mentality to thinking about how the changes can be good for you and for the company.